isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Expected Result(s):
 1. Each of the steps above can be done (e.g., the Save To Laserfiche Option exists for Step #3)
 1. A word document is saved to Laserfiche, and its contents are identical to the original in SharePoint

+### Set up Repository Explorer web part using Documentation
+Prerequisites
+- the SharePoint package (.sppkg) file must already be installed to SharePoint.
+- follow the instructions in the README.md for running locally

+Steps:
+1. Follow the instructions in the [Documentation](https://laserfiche.github.io/laserfiche-sharepoint-integration/docs/admin-documentation/add-app-to-sp-site) for setting up the Laserfiche Sign In Page.

+Expected Result:
+- Instructions in documentation are clear and effective
+- the Laserfiche Sign In Page is created